idaholab/moose/modules/solid_mechanics/doc/content/source/materials/ComputeMultipleInelasticStress.md

 ### Finalize Strains and the Jacobian Multiplier

-Once convergence on the stress is obtained, the calculation of the inelastic strains is finalized by by applying a weighting factor, as shown in [fig:multiple_materials].
+Once convergence on the stress is obtained, the calculation of the inelastic strains is finalized by applying a weighting factor, as shown in [fig:multiple_materials].
 This weighting factor has a default value of unity.

 #### Jacobian Multiplier and the Consistent Tangent Operator